shi88ihs/Termux-ADB-SSH-StartUp_Connection-Info-Widget/README.md

 ***********************************
 ***********************************
 ```
 *(Note: The IP address will be your device's local IP.
-Output appears directly in the widget or terminal.)*
+Output appears directly in the widget or terminal.)* As Backup if you device doesn't support the seting of ADB $PORT to 5555, if displays your **Random ADB Port** that is set and spawned by the system.

 ---